Description - What are the Details?

 Federal governments also illustrate panarchy theory.
 In a country with a federal system, the national government does not hold all of the power, but instead shares it with regional and/or local governments.
 As a result, small-scale local governments such as counties and cities may make decisions which aggregate to influence nationwide policy.
 The large-scale national government also makes decisions which in turn may affect local governments.
 In the middle may be a regional scale such as states and provinces, whose decisions travel down to affect local scales or travel up to affect national ones.

-Panarchies are not static, but instead change as system processes and structures at different scales in the panarchy move through the adaptive cycle (Holling et al. 2002).
-This change can come about in two ways.
-The first is when one scale enters the omega (“?”, release or collapse) phase and collapses.
+Panarchy theory has important implications for ecological resilience, because it shows the adaptive cycle does not occur in isolation.
+The connections among different systems undergoing the adaptive cycle means the resilience of one system is influenced by the systems it is connected to.
+Panarchies themselves, featuring multiple systems, are not static but instead change as system processes and structures at different scales in the panarchy move through the adaptive cycle (Holling et al. 2002).
+This change can come about through two pathways.
+The first is when one scale enters the omega (“Ω”, release or collapse) phase and collapses.
 In essence, the system components can no longer interact with each other the way they did before.
 The collapse causes the larger, slower scale or scales above it to experience a crisis.
-The second pathway is when a system undergoes a collapse and larger and slower scales above it influence how that system reorganizes.
+The second pathway is when a system undergoes a collapse and larger and slower scales above it influence how that system reorganizes

 Pathway 1: Revolt